CompTIA A+

 • Given a scenario, use common safety procedures.

-• Summarize environmental impacts and local environmental controls.
+• Summarize environmental impacts and local environment controls.

 • Explain the importance of prohibited content/activity and privacy, licensing, and policy concepts.